 - Column partitioning using ROW or COLUMN format?

-- Maybe indexing with USI, NUSI, Join Index is a better choice?
+- Maybe indexing with USI, NUSI, or Join Index is better?

 - Column partitioning with NOPI, Primary Index, or Primary AMP Index?

-So a lot can be optimized in a Teradata system.
+So we can optimize a lot in a Teradata system.
 This makes it insanely powerful but also requires a lot of experience.

-If you compare this with a pure column store like Snowflake where the main possibilities for optimization are the execution of an additional cluster (as a virtual warehouse to execute several queries in parallel) or the enlargement of an existing EC2 instance (to speed up the queries), you have to think carefully about which is the more suitable database system.
+Suppose you compare this with a pure column store like Snowflake.
+The main possibilities for optimization are executing an additional cluster (as a virtual warehouse to run several queries in parallel) or the enlargement of an existing EC2 instance (to speed up the queries).
+In that case, you have to think carefully about a more suitable database system.

-At the end of the day, one must be clear.
+One must be clear.
 Modern cloud databases mean that you exchange all these optimization possibilities (or requirements) for elasticity.
 In other words, you don’t optimize anymore.
-You simply rent additional computing power.
+You rent additional computing power.

 And in the end, you trade “total cost of ownership” or capital expenditures for operational expenditures.